 When are classes offered?
 How long are the sessions?

 The sessions are typically 6 weeks long.
-The ice slot is 1-1/2 hours long.
-The first ½ hour of the slot is when the participant is to try to skate to be the best of their ability to warm up their muscles.
+The ice slot is 1 hour long.
+The first 15 minutes of the slot is when the participant is to try to skate to be the best of their ability to warm up their muscles.
 The next 30 minutes is the group lesson.
-The remaining ½ hour is practice time for everyone to practice what they were just taught in the lesson.
+The remaining 15 minutes is practice time for everyone to practice what they were just taught in the lesson.
 When you register, you will sign up for the Monday OR Saturday class.
 Children under the age of 6 are permitted to have one adult on the ice with them, free of charge.
 Skate rentals are included in all class registration fees.
 We also offer Tots classes on Tuesday mornings from 9:30 – 10:30 am and on Thursday afternoons from 1:00 – 2:00 pm.
 These classes are offered September thru the beginning of June.

 What payment methods do you accept and when is payment due?